 However, the decision of whether or not you’ll actually receive citizenship will depend on the nature of your crime.

-After receiving your application, a USCIS officer will weigh the severity of your crimes against your displays of “good moral character.”
+After they process your application, a USCIS officer will weigh the severity of your crimes against your “good moral character.”

 Good Moral Character Standard

 This form will explicitly ask if you have ever been arrested, cited, or detained by a law enforcement officer.

 USCIS will normally ask this question to see if you possess “good moral character.”

 In most cases, they’ll look especially hard into what you’ve done for the last 5 years.
 However, they always take your full criminal history into account.